Edify Green Hydrogen Project

 The Lansdown Eco-Industrial Precinct is being developed by the Townsville City Council.

-After lodging a planning application in April 2021, Edify Energy received Development Approval by Townsville City Council in September 2021 for a 1 GW renewables-based hydrogen production facility with behind-the-meter renewable electricity (of up to 40 MW) and storage capability at the Lansdown Eco-Industrial Precinct.
+After lodging a planning application in April 2021, Edify Energy received Development Approval by Townsville City Council in September 2021 for a 1 GW renewables-based hydrogen production facility with behind-the-meter renewable electricity and storage capability at the Lansdown Eco-Industrial Precinct.

 The Development Approval allows for the project to be constructed in stages, in line with domestic and export use cases.
+The first stage of the development involves the deployment of 17.5 MW of electrolyser capacity with 21 MW solar PV integrated behind the meter to produce renewable hydrogen for domestic industrial and transport applications.
 The project would use recycled water and/or raw water.
-The project would have the ability to produce around 150,000 tonnes of renewables-based hydrogen per annum.
+At full capacity, the project would have the ability to produce around 150,000 tonnes of renewables-based hydrogen per annum.

-Edify Energy is working with key stakeholders, such as the Townsville City Council and the Port of Townsville Limited, in relation to efficient common user infrastructure to support hydrogen export from Townsville.
-Edify is working with suppliers on technology choice and design, as well as with Trade Investment Queensland and Austrade in relation to potential project partners.
+Edify Energy is working with key stakeholders, such as the Townsville City Council, the Department of State Development, and the Port of Townsville Limited, in relation to efficient common user infrastructure to support hydrogen export from Townsville.
+Edify is working with Trade Investment Queensland and Austrade in relation to potential project partners.

 Edify Energy is also developing the nearby Majors Creek Solar Power Station (around 400 MW with 4 hours battery storage) which would support industry at the Precinct.